Down Periscope poster

 The inciting incident occurs at 11 minutes when Admiral Winslow offers Dodge command of the USS Stingray, a rusty diesel submarine, for a war game.
 It's clearly a setup for failure—Winslow wants to prove mavericks don't deserve command..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Dodge makes the active choice to accept the mission and board the Stingray.
+This illustrates the protagonist's commitment to Dodge makes the active choice to accept the mission and board the Stingray.
 He commits to proving he and his crew can succeed despite the odds.
 "Welcome to the Stingray" - they cast off., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, The Stingray is disabled and dead in the water after a depth charge attack.
 The crew is demoralized, believing they've failed.
-Dodge faces mutiny and the apparent death of their mission and his career., reveals the protagonist at their lowest point.
+Dodge faces mutiny and the apparent death of their mission and his career., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 78% of the runtime.
 Dodge realizes they can use their diesel sub's unique capabilities—playing dead, silent running, old-school tactics.
 The crew rallies behind him, synthesizing their misfit skills with his unconventional leadership for one final push., demonstrating the transformation achieved throughout the journey.